GoogleHub67/Lichess-Inappropriate_BOT/README.md

 ---

 ## 1. Introduction
-`Lichess-Inappropriate_BOT` is an open-source, fully automated chess execution engine designed to interface natively with the lichess.org Bot API.
+`Lichess-MakeChessBetter` is an open-source, fully automated chess execution engine designed to interface natively with the lichess.org Bot API.
 Constructed using modern Python workflows, the bot acts as a bridge between asynchronous web streaming loops and local command-line chess engine binaries, processing matches across classical formats and alternative variants flawlessly.

 ## 2. Project Goal
 The ultimate core focus of the project is to build an **Adaptive Chess Partner** that dynamically matches an opponent's real-time playing prowess.
 By calculating performance on a per-move basis, the framework prevents games from feeling stagnant, creating a flexible environment that tests tactical accuracy dynamically throughout the match lifecycles.